Camping in Iceland: Costs, what to pack, where to stay, and more

 It's always a good idea to pack a first aid kit just in case because you never know what could happen.
 This first aid kit packs small and has all the essential for smaller injuries.

-This is a new addition in our gear closet and I can't believe how long it took us to splurge on.
-This little piece of gear can literally save your life with the click of a button.
-In short, it's a 2 way satellite communication device that allows you to communicate with loved ones of send out an SOS signal for help.
-Yes, it comes with a price tag + monthly subscription, but the subscriptions start at just $15 USD/month and they can be paused whenever you don't need them.
+This is a new addition in our gear closet and I can't believe how long it took us to splurge on this essential piece of gear.
+This little piece of technology can literally save your life with the click of a button.
+In short, it's a 2 way satellite communication device that allows you to communicate with loved ones of send out an S.O.S. signal for help.
+Yes, it comes with a price tag + monthly subscription, but the subscriptions start at just $15 USD/month and they can be paused whenever you don't need it.

 Some of the most popular campsites in Iceland include: